Council on Education for Public Health

 - Training in appropriate public health skills/knowledge: Through didactic study and two separate applied experiences in professional public health settings, students will gain knowledge and skills required to perform as public health practitioners and/or researchers.

 The M.P.H. program trains students to develop educational competencies established by the program’s accrediting body, the Council on Education for Public Health.
-These competencies may be viewed on the Department of Family Medicine and Population Health website.
+These competencies may be viewed on the department’s website.

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs